 ABOUT THE ARTIST.
-Willow is a visual artist, illustrator, storyteller, creative crafter, and art instructor.
-Willow has been exhibiting her paintings in galleries since the young age of 14 and has been instructing art courses throughout the Seattle area since 2000.
+Willow Heath is a watercolor artist, illustrator, storyteller, and art instructor.
+Willow has been exhibiting her paintings in galleries and museums since 1996 and has been instructing art courses throughout the Seattle area since 2000.

 BORN IN THE WILD.
-Born in the remote Alaskan wilderness Willow Heath spent the early years of her childhood outside of civilization on a Yukon homestead.
-Willow's later childhood was a nomadic existence immersed in arts and culture as she traveled the United States in a converted school bus with her artist mother.
-Willow has gained a reputation in many Seattle schools as the "storytelling artist", her students are absolutely enthralled listening to tales of Willows Alaskan childhood adventures, which she also brings to life in her classroom illustrations.
+Born in the remote Alaskan wilderness Willow spent the early years of her childhood off-the-grid on a Yukon River homestead.
+Willow's later childhood was a nomadic existence immersed in arts and culture, as she traveled the United States in a converted school bus with her artist mother.
+Willow has gained a reputation in many Seattle schools as the storytelling artist, her students are absolutely enthralled listening to tales of Willow's Alaskan childhood adventures which she also brings to life in her classroom demonstrations.

-WILLOWS VISUAL ART is composed of vignette inspirations each displaying Willow's eye for detail, experimental techniques, and love of the medium.
+WILLOW’S VISUAL ART is composed mainly of vignette inspirations each displaying Willow's eye for detail, experimental techniques, and love of the watercolor.
 "Each new painting represents a new inspiration for me, and a joyful experimentation between subject, medium, and technique.”
 When asked why she doesn't commit to one subject.
-The artist laughs.
-"I seriously adore the freedom to be fickle in my art.
-My love of portrait painting is equal to my love of watercolor nature scenes, and equal still to my love of painting children's illustrations."
+The artist replies, "I adore the freedom to be fickle in my art, don't all artists.
+I mean my love of portrait painting is equal to my love of watercolor nature scenes, and equal still to my love of painting children's illustrations."

-Willow lives in SEATTLE where she instructs painting courses, paints galaxies, portraits, the occasional galaxy portrait.
-When she does not have her nose in a book or her toes in the mud, you can find Willow at Gage Academy of Art, Pratt Fine Art, and Coyote Central.
+SEATTLE.
+Willow lives in Seattle where she instructs painting courses to adults and children, paints galaxies, watercolor portraits, and the occasional galaxy watercolor portrait.
+When she does not have her paint to the paper or nose in a book, you can find Willow instructing courses at Gage Academy of Art, Pratt Fine Art, Coyote Central, and many other Seattle schools.